 ESP or Espressif development boards

-ESP is a series of low-cost, low-power systems on chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth, developed by Espressif Systems, a Shanghai-based Chinese company, and is manufactured by TSMC using their 40 nm process.
-The ESP series employs either a Tensilica Xtensa LX6 microprocessor in both dual-core and single-core variations, Xtensa LX7 dual-core microprocessor or a single-core RISC-V microprocessor and includes built-in antenna switches, RF balun, power amplifier, low-noise receive amplifier, filters, and power-management modules.
+ESP is a series of low-cost, low-power systems-on-chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth, developed by Espressif Systems, a Shanghai-based Chinese company, and is manufactured by TSMC using its 40 nm process.
+The ESP series employs either a Tensilica Xtensa LX6 microprocessor in both dual-core and single-core variations, Xtensa LX7 dual-core microprocessor or a single-core RISC-V microprocessor and includes built-in antenna switches, RF balun, power amplifier, low-noise receive amplifier, filters, and power management modules.

 PsiBorg is IoT prototyping and product development company facilitating its services at competitive rates.
 We provide a wide variety of open-source electronics prototyping platforms.